How Facebook Can Enhance Your Recruitment Strategy

 Following these and other Facebook best practices will help your posts get the maximum reach even if you’re not paying to promote them.

-Source Candidates in Facebook Groups
+Source candidates in Facebook groups

 In addition to its standard posting capabilities, Facebook has other native features that can be interesting tools for recruiters.
-With Facebook Messenger, for example, you can set up a chatbot that responds to frequently asked questions, provides application instructions and directs interested candidates to find more information on your website.
+With Facebook Messenger, for example, you can set up a chatbot that responds to frequently asked questions, provides application instructions, and directs interested candidates to find more information on your website.

 Finally, it’s important to think of Facebook as a channel (one of many) for establishing your employer brand.
-59% of candidates use social media to research organizations they’re interested in, with 21% of them turning to Facebook to get a sense of company culture and 14% using it to research brand reputation.
+59% of candidates use social media to research organizations they’re interested in, with 21% turning to Facebook to get a sense of company culture and 14% using it to research brand reputation.

 This a great guidepost to use as you’re creating recruiting content.
 With each piece of content you prepare to publish, consider the following: